 The vast majority of ideologies – be they liberal, conservative or socialist – ask their believers to accept two basic tenets that are inherently problematic for politics and fundamentally at odds with human experience.
-These tenets are independent of the exclusivity demanded of the believers – there is no ideology but our ideology.
+These tenets are independent of the exclusivity demanded of the believers: there is no ideology but our ideology.

-The first is that horrible legacy of western philosophy – the priority of essence over existence.
+The first tenet is that horrible legacy of western philosophy, the priority of essence over existence.
 In English: theory is more important than practice.
 Though ideologies are highly bastardized and/or corrupt popular versions of political philosophies (usually misunderstood), they still elevate their core beliefs and goals – no matter how incoherent – over the reality at hand.
 Politics and compromise are dismissed as being unprincipled and even corrupt.
 The end result of this obsession with theory over practice is that nearly all ideologies have an End Goal highly reminiscent of the Garden of Eden.
 As the ideology’s end goal varies, so do the various interpretations of the ‘state of nature’ in the minds of various religious sects.

 But the obsession over staying true to theory (or ‘principle’) flies in complete, utter conflict with every day human life, as each of us has to compromise with other people multiple times a day.
 We may tell ourselves that these compromises don’t involve our core values, but that is usually rationalization and nothing more.
 And even at the social or political level, rather than just at the personal level, we must compromise just to participate in society.
 (Though one might be tempted to argue that this is a condition of living in a liberal democracy, it is actually a condition of politics.)

 And the same problem occurs with the elevation of one or more metaphysical values over all others: ask 10 people, even in a small town in Ontario from the same ethnic background, and you will likely get 5-10 different definitions of what Equality or Freedom or Justice means.
 That’s because metaphysical concepts are invented and constantly re-defined by human beings.
 There is no extra-human Justice.
 (If there was, we wouldn’t have multiple justice systems throughout the world.)
 Every single person’s interpretation of what is Just will vary slightly.
 (Or almost.
-There might not be 7 billion variations on interpretations of Justice, but there are many more than we can count – certainly more than we can handle.)
+There might not be 7 billion variations on interpretations of Justice, but there are many more than we can count and certainly more than we can handle as a society.)